nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

    For more information on the management REST API, see the  Security Server User Guide \[[UG-SS](#13-references)\].

-10. Note about API keys and caching.
+10. <p>Note about API keys and caching.
    If API keys have been created for primary node, those keys are replicated to secondaries, like everything else from `serverconf` database is.
    The keys that are associated with the `xroad-securityserver-observer` role have read-only access to the secondary.
    Instead, the keys that are not associated with the `xroad-securityserver-observer` role, don't have any access to the secondary and API calls will fail.
-   To avoid this, secondary REST API should only be accessed using keys associated with the `xroad-securityserver-observer` role, and only for operations that read configuration, not updates. <p>
+   To avoid this, secondary REST API should only be accessed using keys associated with the `xroad-securityserver-observer` role, and only for operations that read configuration, not updates. </p>
-   Furthermore, API keys are accessed through a cache that assumes that all updates to keys (e.g. revoking keys, or changing permissions) are done using the same node.
+   <p>Furthermore, API keys are accessed through a cache that assumes that all updates to keys (e.g. revoking keys, or changing permissions) are done using the same node.
    If API keys are changed on primary, the changes are not reflected on the secondary caches until the next time `xroad-proxy-ui-api` process is restarted.
-   To address this issue, you should restart secondary nodes' `xroad-proxy-ui-api` processes after API keys are modified (and database has been replicated to secondaries), to ensure correct operation.<p>
+   To address this issue, you should restart secondary nodes' `xroad-proxy-ui-api` processes after API keys are modified (and database has been replicated to secondaries), to ensure correct operation.</p>
    Improvements to API key handling in clustered setups will be included in later releases.
 11. It is possible to use the autologin-package with secondary nodes to enable automatic PIN-code insertion, however the autologin-package default implementation stores PIN-codes in plain text and should not be used in production environments.
 Instructions on how to configure the autologin-package to use a more secure custom PIN-code storing implementation can be found in [autologin documentation](../Utils/ug-autologin_x-road_v6_autologin_user_guide.md)